 Why Is Your Instagram Automation Responding Slowly?

-Instagram automation responds slowly due to one of these issues: webhook delays from your automation tool, Instagram API rate limiting, complex workflow logic with too many steps, server overload during peak hours, or poor integration between your tools.
+Instagram automation responds slowly due to one of these issues: webhook delays from your automation tool, Instagram Graph API rate limiting, complex workflow logic with too many steps, server overload during peak hours, or poor integration between your tools.
 Most delays can be fixed in under 10 minutes once you identify the bottleneck.
-Fast automation should respond in under 5 seconds—if yours takes 30+ seconds, something’s wrong.
+Fast automation should respond in under 5 seconds, if yours takes 30+ seconds, something’s wrong.

 This guide walks through each cause and the exact fix.

-- Ideal response time: Under 5 seconds
+- Target response time: Under 5 seconds for comment-to-DM automation, anything over 15 seconds needs fixing

 What’s “Fast” for Instagram Automation?